tech-angels/vandamme/README.md

 It's almost impossible to fetch and parse them automatically...
 Gemnasium is using Vandamme to keep each changelog specificities (changelog location, version format, file format).

 We really believe in changelogs.
-Following changes in dependencies is a hard task, and almost impossible only by reading commits only.
+Following changes in dependencies is a hard task, and almost impossible by reading commits only.

 The opensource world would be so much nicer with full, readable and comprehensive changelogs.